gaiafabbri/S-C/README.md

 ### 4) PREPARING DATASET: Principal Component Analysis (PCA)
 The dataset preparation is handled by the "Control_PCA" function, which takes features (X), labels (y), image width, and height as inputs and performs the following tasks:
-- If the product of the image width and height is greater than or equal to 144, indicating a large-dimensional dataset, PCA is applied.
-This is done by calling the "find_optimal_num_components" and "apply_pca" functions from "PCA.py".
-Additionally, the "apply_shuffle" function from "shuffle.py" is called to shuffle the data.
+- In the event that the selected model is one of the DNN, CNN with Torch or TensorFlow-Keras, the code will perform PCA on the dataset.
+This is achieved by invoking the "find_optimal_num_components" and "apply_pca" functions from "PCA.py" and additionally calling the "apply_shuffle" function from "Data_Preparation.py" to shuffle the data.
     - The "_find_optimal_num_components_" function calculates the optimal number of principal components required to explain a specified percentage (95%) of the total variance in the dataset.
 It achieves this by fitting a PCA model to the normalized data and computing the cumulative explained variance ratio to determine the number of components needed.
     - The "_apply_pca_" function applies PCA to the normalized data with the specified number of components (stored in the variable "num_components").
 It returns the transformed data after dimensionality reduction.
     - The "_apply_shuffle_" function shuffles the data to introduce randomness, which helps prevent model overfitting and ensures robustness.
 It shuffles the data while maintaining the correspondence between features and labels.
+- If the model is instead BDT, the X and y datasets are left unaltered and recalled as X_new.

-The function returns the variables "i", "X_shuffled", "y_shuffled", and "n_principal_components".
-The variable "i" is necessary to distinguish between the case where PCA is applied and where it is not, while "n_principal_components" serves as input for 1D models.
+The function returns the variables "X_new", "y_new", and "n_principal_components".
+The code is initiated at the outset of each model.

 ### 4) MODEL CHOICE
 The user is prompted to choose which model to start with.
 The logic behind this is as follows: all four models can be experimented with, but once a model is chosen, it cannot be retried in subsequent prompts.
 Additionally, pressing button number 5 will display a ROC curve comparing all the executed models.
 If only one model has been executed, only one ROC curve will be displayed.
 However, if all four models have been executed, then four ROC curves will be shown.
 The button 5 also acts as an "exit" button, allowing the user to terminate the program.
 The dataset is split into training and test sets, and the model is trained and evaluated for each model, except for PyTorch, where the data is first converted into tensors before training and evaluation.
-After that, the four models are defined within the if statement that manages the two scenarios: defining the model with PCA or without PCA.
+After that, the four models are defined.

 For the PyTorch-based model, we utilize the `trained_model` function to train the model, monitoring the time taken for training.
 Subsequently, we evaluate the model's performance on the test set using the `test_eval` function and generate predictions to compute metrics such as precision, F1 score, and accuracy.
 Finally, we visualize the ROC curve and training curves.
 Instead, for the Keras-based models (DNN and CNN), we train the model using Keras's `fit` method, monitoring the time taken for training.
 We then evaluate the model's performance on the test set and compute evaluation metrics, printing the ROC curve and training curves.
 Lastly, for the XGBoost-based model (BDT), we train the model using the `BDT_eval` function, evaluate its performance, and generate predictions to calculate evaluation metrics.
 Subsequently, we print the ROC curve and training curves.
 After each training and evaluation process of the models, parameters such as "f1", "accuracy", "precision", and "training time" are calculated and printed on a table.
 This table is updated each time with the results obtained from each model through the "table.py" module.
 Additionally, when button 5 is pressed, ROC curves of the trained models are generated and plotted.